 In August 2022, Staff presented a list of proposed updates for the policy.
 In September 2022, a follow-up discussion with the Council was carried out for their input on the policy updates presented in August 2022 Decision Note.
-Additional feedback and comments raised during this meeting is included in this Decision Note.
+Council's feedback and comments were incorporated into a November 2022 Decision Note that was brought to Council but was referred back to staff and Committee of the Whole after issues regarding the proposed survey process and response rate were raised.
+Staff brought more information and a revised January 2023 Decision Note to Committee of the Whole where Council approved the proposed approach.